jedisct1/draft-denis-xet/draft-denis-xet.md

 Xorb hashes identify xorbs based on their constituent chunks.
 The hash is computed using a Merkle tree construction where leaf nodes are chunk hashes.
-The Merkle tree algorithm is defined independently of the hash function.
+The Merkle tree construction is defined separately from the hash function.

 ### Internal Node Hash Function